Surfferdan/Net-Box-360/readme.md

 - Controller-first navigation with keyboard and mouse support
 - Xbox Guide overlay with Friends, Party, Profile, media controls, achievements, and search screens
 - Local profile and friend data with cached gamer pictures
-- Boot video, dashboard audio cues, and Metro-style tile presentation
+- Dashboard audio cues, and Metro-style tile presentation
-- Custom theme support
+- Custom theme support (Coming soon)
-- Steam library scanning with Steam-provided cover art
+- Xbox 360 library scanning with Xenia-provided cover art
-- Import/export support for user data transfer and version updates

 ## How to Use
-1. Launch the application.
-2. Connect your controller.
-3. In Steam, turn off Enable Guide Button Chords for controllers.
-4. Use the Back + Start buttons together (or Win + Left Shift + Left Ctrl) to open the Guide.
-5. Navigate with the controller just like the original Xbox 360 dashboard.
+(Guide Coming Soon)

 ### Requirements

-- Untick `Enable Guide Button Chords for controllers` to use the guide if using steam
 - Windows 10 or Windows 11

 ### Working on the Project

-DashX360 is open for people who want to help improve it.
-If you use this project, modify it, or build on top of it, please credit the original project and creator:
+Net Box 360 is an open project and contributions are welcome.
+If you use, modify, or build upon this project, please give credit to the original creator and project.

-Original project by zivvoz / DashX360
+Original project: Surfferdan / Net Box 360

-Do not reupload or redistribute modified versions in a way that makes it look like you created the original project from scratch.
+Feel free to fork the project, contribute improvements, or create your own additions.

 ## Controls